mdharris89/surveydatar/README.md

-This package provides a suite of tools designed to streamline the processing and management of complex survey data in R. Survey data often involves dealing with complex metadata and question structures.
-This package aims to simplify tasks such as:
+Surveydatar provides a suite of tools designed to streamline the processing, management and analysis of survey data in R.

--   Viewing and understanding data structure
--   Creating and enriching metadata dictionaries (`dpdict`)
--   Standardizing separator patterns in names and labels
--   Automatically grouping variables into logical questions
--   Updating survey data based on metadata changes
--   Validating the consistency of data and metadata

-The core of the package revolves around the `survey_data` object and the associated metadata dictionary (`dpdict`).
+The core of the package revolves around the survey_data object and the associated metadata dictionary (dpdict).
+Functions are provided to automatically infer metadata from data structure and labels (create_dict_with_metadata()) and view metadata (datamap()), alongside various functions to make wrangling survey data faster and easier.

-This package is still in active development but is fully functional as an MVP.
-Core features are working, but you may encounter some bugs or incomplete documentation.
-Feedback and contributions are welcome.

-Other functions in-development but not yet committed include functionality for:
-- Restructuring grid-style questions
-- Converting between long and wide format
-- Stacking
-- Creating common derived quantitative variables (e.g. top 2 box, numeric bands)
-- Creating quantitative variables from open-ended text responses
-- Merging datasets including harmonisation of names and labels
+Tab then builds on the dpdict as a foundation to provide a single and intuitive but highly flexible function to cover most crosstab needs for a market research context.
+Key features include:

+- Composable in-line expressions: define complex row and column definitions in-line rather than needing to pre-process the data, enabling faster, frictionless analysis
+- Extendable, modular design: ‘helpers’ make common row and column expressions like ‘top box’ simple to use, while ‘statistics’ determine how data is aggregated at row and column intersections in the table.
+New helpers and statistics can be easily created and plugged in, making tab extendable to any functionality that fits within the framework of array-based calculations followed by aggregation.
+- Fuzzy variable matching and question group expansion: easily navigate around large datasets without needing to remember the exact variable name in every case.
+Tab resolves variable specification based on fuzzy matching to names or labels, and entire question groups can be easily added to a tab with a single reference.

+The package is still in development with some common survey data processing needs planned but not yet implemented, e.g. stacking, merging and weighting.